djeada/Design-Patterns-General-Overview/notes/adapter_facade_vs_proxy_vs_bridge.md

  # Adapter vs facade vs proxy vs bridge

+- FACADE is just an interface, it's not even a pettern, more like a good approach (AN HTTP API abstracts away the network details, data structures are facade)

 Design to interfaces
 – Façade – a new interface for a library
 – Adapter – design application to a common interface, adapt other